Soleno Therapeutics, Inc. (SLNO) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., March 20, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Soleno Therapeutics, Inc. ("Soleno" or the "Company") (NASDAQ: SLNO).
+LOS ANGELES, March 25, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Soleno Therapeutics, Inc. ("Soleno" or the "Company") (NASDAQ: SLNO).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN SOLENO THERAPEUTICS, INC. (SLNO), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 5, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR SOLENO INVESTMENTS, CLICK HERE BEFORE MAY 5, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?